tkommoju3/kommoju-cop3330-assignment4part2/README.md

 The Save button will save list to a .txt

-Open button will open an existing list
+The Open button will open an existing list

-The complete and incomplete button allows the user to mark an item in the list
+The Complete and Incomplete buttons allow the user to mark an item in the list